 Mr. Hattar is an active member of the company’s Global Management Team and has extensive knowledge in corporate practices and in-depth understanding of current and future market trends.

 He is a board member of Ruwwad - Entrepreneurs for Development, a regional Corporate Social Responsibility initiative (www.ruwwad.net).
 A member of the UNGC Human Rights working group and the UNGC 10 Principle working group.
 The Steering Committee of the Caring for Climate and the GRI Smart Resource Group; Member of the GRI Corporate Leadership Group on integrated reporting; Chairman of the Jordan UNGC local Network board.
+And a vice chairman of the Jordan Green Building Council and a member of the Dubai Sustainable Finance Working Group.

 He was a speaker on “The 17th meeting of the UN Climate Change Conference (COP17)” that was held in 2012 in Doha, Qatar; and on “The 2017 UN Climate Change Conference (COP23)” that took place in Bonn, Germany.
 In addition, he is an observer on “The Paris Agreement”, which aims to strengthen the global response to the threat of climate change, and the ability of countries to deal with the impacts of climate change.

-Mr. Hattar holds a Master Of Business Administration (MBA) degree in Finance And Sustainability from the University of Cumbria, UK.
+Mr. Hattar holds a Master of Business Administration (MBA) degree in Finance and Sustainability from the University of Cumbria, UK.